What Can Be Done To Alleviate Arthritic Pain?

 It’s a common belief that arthritis is inevitable as you grow older and that there are no actions that can prevent a terrible future of achy joints, hunched backs and four wheel walkers.
-Although it is not possible to completely prevent arthritis, there are many simple actions that people of all ages can undertake NOW to minimise the risk of developing this painful and debilitating condition.
+Although it is not possible to completely prevent arthritis, there are many simple actions that people of all ages can undertake NOW to minimize the risk of developing this painful and debilitating condition.

 It is true that there are risk factors for arthritis that cannot be changed, however, there are many risk factors that we CAN (and should) take control of, these include: